 Context and Queries Although, there is much research on location-aware query processing in the area of spatiotemporal databases, integrating other forms of context in query processing is less explored.
-In the context-aware querying processing framework of [7], there is no notion of preferences, instead context attributes are treated as normal attributes of relations.
-Storing context data using data cubes, called context cubes, is proposed in [8] for developing context-aware applications that use archive sensor data.
-The Context Relational Model ([12]) is an extended relational model that allows attributes to exist under some contexts or to have different values under different contexts.
-Context as a set of dimensions (e.g., context parameters) is also considered in [13] where the problem of representing context-dependent semistructured data is studied.
-A similar context model is deployed in [6] for enhancing web service discovery with contextual parameters.
-Recently, context has been used in information filtering to define context-aware filters which are filters that have attributes whose values change frequently [5].
-Finally, in [11], the current contextual state of a system is represented as a multidimensional subspace within or near other situation subspaces.
+In the context-aware querying processing framework of [8], there is no notion of preferences, instead context attributes are treated as normal attributes of relations.
+Storing context data using data cubes, called context cubes, is proposed in [9] for developing context-aware applications that use archive sensor data.
+In this work, data cubes are used to store historical context data and to extract interesting knowledge from large collections of context data.
+The Context Relational Model (CR) introduced in [13] is an extended relational model that allows attributes to exist under some contexts or to have different values under different contexts.
+CR treats context as a first-class citizen at the level of data models, whereas in our approach, we use the traditional relational model to capture context as well as context-dependent preferences.
+Context as a set of dimensions (e.g., context parameters) is also considered in [15] where the problem of representing contextdependent semistructured data is studied.
+A similar context model is also deployed in [7] for enhancing web service discovery with contextual parameters.
+Recently, context has been used in information filtering to define context-aware filters which are filters that have attributes whose values change frequently [6].
+Finally, in [12], the current contextual state of a system is represented as a multidimensional subspace within or near other situation subspaces.

-Preferences Queries The research literature on preferences is extensive.
-In the context of database queries, there are two different approaches for expressing preferences: a quantitative and a qualitative one.
+Preferences in Databases In this paper, we use context to confine database querying by selecting as results the best matching tuples based on the user preferences.
+The research literature on preferences is extensive.
+In particular, in the context of database queries, there are two different approaches for expressing preferences: a quantitative and a qualitative one.
 With the quantitative approach, preferences are expressed indirectly by using scoring functions that associate a numeric score with every tuple of the query answer.
 In our work, we have adapted the general quantitative framework of [1], since it is more easy for users to employ.
-In the quantitative framework of [10], user preferences are stored as degrees of interest in atomic query elements (such as individual selection or join conditions) instead of interests in specific attribute values.
-Our approach can be generalized for this framework as well, by making the degree of interest for each atomic query element depend on context.
-In the qualitative approach (i.e., [3]), the preferences between tuples in the answer to a query are specified directly, typically using binary preference relations.
+In the quantitative framework of [11], user preferences are stored as degrees of interest in atomic query elements (such as individual selection or join conditions) instead of interests in specific attribute values.
+Our approach can be generalized for this framework as well, either by including contextual parameters in the atomic query elements or by making the degree of interest for each atomic query element depend on context.
+In the qualitative approach (for example, [4]), the preferences between the tuples in the answer to a query are specified directly, typically using binary preference relations.
 This framework can also be readily extended to include context.

-Figure 4.
+Figure 6.
 Uniform (left), zipf with a=1.5 (center) and combined (right) data distribution.

-Figure 5.
+Figure 7.
 Number of cells accessed to find related preferences to queries, in real profiles (left) and in synthetic profiles, for an exact (center) and non exact match (right).